StaccatoSemibreve/gardenofchaos.xyz/editable/thoughts-weights2.md

 <a name="example">[**A Notable Example**](#example)</a>

 Let's take a particular interaction (that I love to use as an example because it's fascinating) between Valerie and DeGrey, and see what it really means to play exploitably.
 After DeGrey blocks Valerie's magenta, Valerie has a certain set of options, bB/nB/fB/gC, and DeGrey *technically* has a truly ridiculous number of options (including both directions of blocking), b/f/nA/gB/gC/gS.
-Analytically, we can see that everything but blocking and parry are disastrous when they fail, so we should also consider the mixup where DeGrey only has b/f/gS, and technically he also doesn't always have parry, but that isn't as educational to consider so it won't be in this section.
+Analytically, we can see that everything but blocking and parry are disastrous when they fail, so we should also consider the mixup where DeGrey only has b/f/gS, and technically he also doesn't always have parry, which will also be listed in the final table of mixups.

 First, the big one!
 We find that the weight for Valerie's nB options in the big one is… negative?
 Huh, I guess it's technically strictly worse than some combination of other options here, so we'll exclude that and treat its weight as zero.
 When DeGrey is doing all these predictive punish options, never use sameside yellow, I guess.

 Okay, apart from that weirdness it seems relatively normal, each move has a reasonable weight, but DeGrey should almost never block if he wants to play unexploitably.
 He should mostly nA, then gB, then gC (surprisingly, considering that only makes backstep awkward and otherwise takes 3 damage, but Valerie is backstepping nearly two thirds of the time!), then gS, and then finally at a combined 12% of the time should he block in either direction.
-It has an overall EV of 1.0 in DeGrey's favour, and that's depending on having super available, so it's pretty great for Valerie!
+It has an overall EV of 1.0 in Valerie's favour, and that's even worse at 1.1 without super available, so it's pretty great for Valerie!

 Next, the simplified one.
 Immediately, we see that the EV is now 0.3 in Valerie's favour - less than half as good as a basic throw mixup!
 That's a huge change, and this is still with no possible exploitation from Valerie - without parry, she should now never backstep, sameside yellow one time out of two, and crossup yellow one times out of two.
 With parry, it's similar for those three, but backstep happens 40% of the time, hence the lower EV.
 How do we explain this?
 Technically this is a subset of the bigger set of options, so it should be a possible result surely?
 Well, honestly I dunno, we're doing weird things with linear algebra and I'm somewhat out of my depth, so let's just say that restricting the option set will change the results, and remind you that optimal play and unexploitable play are two different things.
-Also, maybe optimising this involves optimising a six-dimensional function, but I'm not even sure that would work, so let's just leave it at that!
-Even calculating anything for cases like this took some wizardry.
+Besides, even calculating anything for cases like this took some wizardry.

 What I choose to take from it is that DeGrey has to actively choose not to exploit Valerie's play with those additional moves (which he could start doing at any point) in order to keep the EV low.
 While it would benefit DeGrey in the short term to act in such a way, as soon as Valerie catches on (and she will, it involves entirely new moves) the EV rockets upward to the point where this interaction will lose entire rounds for DeGrey.